bvinc/go-sqlite-lite/README.md

 * **Is it thread safe?**

 go-sqlite-lite is as thread safe as SQLite.
 SQLite with this driver is compiled with `-DSQLITE_THREADSAFE=2` which is **Multi-thread** mode.
 In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads.
 This applies to goroutines.
-A single database conneciton should not be used simultaneously between two goroutines.
+A single database connection should not be used simultaneously between two goroutines.

 It is safe to use separate connection instances concurrently, even if they are accessing the same database file.
 For example:
 ```go